 Vessel location - The vessel must be in a dry dock if parts open to the sea are to be painted.
 Dry parts within the vessel's hull can be painted at any time.

-Special tools - Painting tools and primer, undercoat, topcoat, anti-fouling paint as for remainder of vessel's hull.
+Special tools - Painting tools and primer, undercoat, topco at, anti-fouling paint.